800-series/River_flow_model/README.md

 # River_flow_model
-Predictive model of river flow rate using sklearn and tensorflow.
+See the document titled 'Loading_and_visualisng_data' above to see how I created a predictive model of river flow rate using sklearn and tensorflow.